Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/tyrannosaurus-skeleton.md

     desc: "  Fire that laid waste to Skills [[Athletics]] +22 Str +7, Dex +0, Con +5, Int –5, Wis +2, Cha +0."
 abilities_bot:
   - name: "Rib Skewer"
     desc: "⬻  The tyrannosaurus skeleton bends down, attempting to skewer one adjacent creature on one of its massive ribs.
 The creature takes 2d10+9 (2d10+9) piercing damage (DC 28 basic Reflex save).
 If the creature fails its save and is Medium or smaller, it's also impaled and stuck to the rib.
-It moves with the skeleton and takes 2d6 (2d6) [[persistent damage|persistent bleed damage]] until it either [[Escape|Escapes]] or someone uses [[Force Open]] to break the rib (either is DC 28)."
+It moves with the skeleton and takes 2d6 (2d6) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]] until it either [[Escape|Escapes]] or someone uses [[Force Open]] to break the rib (either is DC 28)."
   - name: "Trample"
     desc: "⬽  Huge or smaller, foot, DC 28"